 The pairing of Aguero and Jesus up front has been magnificent this season, with the duo claiming 13 goals between them already.
 It’s easy to see why both are the top five players most likely to win the Golden Boot for 2017/18, and it is a daunting task ahead for any team yet to face them.
-According to football betting markets, Sergio is currently at 5/1 with Jesus just behind him on 7/1.
+Sergio is currently at 5/1 with Jesus just behind him on 7/1.
 Surprisingly enough, the favourite for the award, Harry Kane, didn’t make the top ten for accuracy even though he’s scored eight goals and had some brilliant form of late for Spurs.

 Number one on the list was Anthony Martial, an interesting result considering how hard it has been for the Frenchman to get minutes on the pitch under Jose Mourinho.
 The 21-year old has scored a remarkable four goals in just ten shots, giving him a huge percentage of 40.
 His recent goal against Tottenham Hotspur in United’s 1-0 victory, showed the manager just how valuable he is to the squad, and he may start getting some more playing time as a result.

 Leicester City did extremely well for a club sitting in the middle of the table, with two of their forwards making the cut.
 Shinji Okazaki came in second with four from 11 giving him 36.4%, and his Leicester teammate Jamie Vardy equalled Sane’s effort for a joint third place.